-- 1. Submit a completed Graduate Application for Admission.
-Submit the to the Admissions Office, Auburn University Montgomery, P.O.
+1. Submit a completed Graduate Application for Admission.
+Submit the to the Admissions Office, Auburn University at Montgomery, P.O.
 Box 244023, Montgomery, AL 36124-4023.
-A check or money order in the amount of \$25 payable to AUM must be enclosed with the application. - 2.
+A check or money order in the amount of \$25 payable to AUM must be enclosed with the application.

+- Prospective student may also submit an online application which can be found at www.aum.edu. - 2.
 Request the college or university that awarded the baccalaureate to forward an official transcript of the applicant's record to the Admissions Office.
 If the applicant has attended other colleges or universities, official transcripts of this work must also be submitted.
 Official transcripts or records of Professional Military Education must be submitted before transfer credit can be granted for this work.
 Personal copies of transcripts are not acceptable. - 3.
 Submit satisfactory scores on either the Graduate Record Examination General Test or the Miller Analogies Test.
 The test should be taken before applying to the MIR program.
 An applicant may be granted Provisional Admission without GRE or MAT scores, but these must be received before the end of the first semester of course work.
 Scores on the GRE General Test or the MAT may not be over 5 years old at the time of application.
 Official copies of the scores must be sent directly to the Admissions Office.
 Personal copies of scores will not be accepted.

-Courses in the MIR Degree Program (POLS)

-The MIR degree program is composed of the following courses:
+■ Courses in the MIR Degree Program (POLS) The MIR degree program is composed of the following courses:

 - 6060.
 Applied Research and Program Evaluation (3).
 Pr., graduate standing.
 The application of scientific research methods to administrative problems, including practical methods of gathering, analyzing and interpreting data.
 Includes theory and basic techniques underlying quantitative and qualitative analysis of public programs. - 6110.
 Seminar in American Government (3).
 Pr., graduate standing.
 A systematic examination of functions, problems and issues within the political and constitutional framework of selected areas of American government. - 6200.
 U.S. Foreign Policy (3).
 Pr., graduate standing.
 An examination of American diplomatic experience and foreign relations from the Revolution to the present. - 6250.
 National Security and Domestic Policy (3).
 Pr., graduate standing.
-An analysis of concepts of national security, national interest, self-defense, and self determination and how these concepts are affected by domestic policy decisions. - 6350.
+An analysis of concepts of national security, national interest, self-defense and self-determination and how these concepts are affected by domestic policy decisions. - 6350.
 Area Studies (3).
 Pr., graduate standing.
 An in-depth analysis of the political environment, institutions and processes of government in a geographical area selected by the instructor.
 May be repeated with focus in another area. - 6450.
 Comparative Government and Politics (3).
 Pr., graduate standing.
-An examination of the institutions, political processes, functions and problems of major contemporary political systems from a comparative perspective. - 6550.
-Problems in Contemporary International Politics (3).
-Pr., graduate standing.
-An in-depth analysis of current problems and conflicts in international relations, such as terrorism, globalization and the use of force. - 6660.
-Democracy and Democratization (3).
-Pr., graduate standing.
-The roots, development and major components of the democratic idea, the variety of modern democratic practice, as well as the spread of democracy in the modern world and its effects on international politics. - 6670.
-Seminar in International Politics (3).
-Pr., graduate standing.
-In-depth research on concepts and topics of international relations under the supervision of the instructor, with results presented in a seminar setting. - 6850.
-Seminar in International Law and Organization (3).
-Pr., graduate standing.
-A systematic analysis of international law and organizations and their relevance and effectiveness in resolving conflict among states.
+An examination of the institutions, political processes, functions and problems of major contemporary political systems from a comparative perspective.